Embracing the blessing of the Lord

 When God first called for this blessing to be spoken, he said only one thing in explanation:

-He imparts his Name, his identity, himself, to us.
+his identity, himself, to us.

-And as we receive him, he smiles on us.
+And as we receive him,

-In fact, he beams with delight.
+In fact, his face beams with delight.

 Out of this greatest blessing, all his other good gifts flow.